Update on 13 August 2021: The next Examination is planned to take place on 25-26 November 2021. See the details below.

 APPLICATION PROCESS AND DEADLINE

 Anyone interested in taking the examination is asked to indicate their intention to Dr. Tibor Hortobayi or to the Euro-CNS office.
-Please note that due to the Covid-19 pandemic, the examination has been postponed until further notice.
+Please send your application by 17 September 2021 at the latest.

 Please send evidence of qualification as a medical doctor and evidence that you have completed (or will complete) the recommended training programme in neuropathology in a European country.
 The neuropathology training must have been at least 3 years and training/experience should adequately cover the topics as described under the examination requirements.